web3go-xyz/docs/getting-started/tutorial/how-to-create-your-first-analysis-chart.md

 # How to create your first analysis chart

 1\.
-Click the **"Create New Analysis"** button, it will navtigates to the "Create New Analysis" page.
+Let's navtigate to "Create New Analysis" page by clicking the **"Create New Analysis"** button.

 ![](<../../.gitbook/assets/create-new-analysis-step1-sample2.PNG>)